unexpectedjs/unexpected/documentation/api/addType.md

 We start out by creating a basic type for handling `Person` instances.
-The name of the type should be `Person` and it should inherit from the build in `object` type.
+The name of the type should be `Person` and it should inherit from the built-in `object` type.
 Furthermore we add an `identify` method that will recognize `Person` instances.

 ```javascript